Columbus, Ohio: Roads and bridges

 Columbus's street system centers on its two main historic corridors, Broad and High Streets, which extend beyond the city limits; High Street is the longest in Columbus, running 13.5 mi (23.4 across the county), while Broad Street is longer across the county, at 25.1 mi.
 The street grid originates downtown, with High Street running north–south and Broad Street east–west; north–south streets are aligned 12 degrees west of due north, while avenues run similarly offset from due east–west.
 The city's address system begins at the intersection of Broad and High, with numbers increasing outward and even numbers on the north and east sides of streets.
 Numbered avenues start 1+1/4 mi north of Broad, while numbered streets begin around High Street and progress eastward.
 A difference of 700 house numbers equates to about 1 mi.
 Other significant roads include Main Street, Morse Road, SR-161 (Dublin-Granville Road), SR-3 (Cleveland Avenue/Westerville Road), and Olentangy River Road.

 Columbus is bisected by two major Interstate Highways: Interstate 70 running east–west and Interstate 71 running north to roughly southwest.
 They combine downtown for about 1.5 mi in an area locally known as "The Split", which is a major traffic congestion point, especially during rush hour.
 U.S. Route 40, originally known as the National Road, runs east–west through Columbus, comprising Main Street to the east of downtown and Broad Street to the west.
 U.S. Route 23 runs roughly north–south, while U.S. Route 33 runs northwest-to-southeast.
 The Interstate 270 Outerbelt encircles most of the city, while the newly redesigned Innerbelt consists of the Interstate 670 spur on the north side (which continues to the east past the Airport and to the west where it merges with I-70), State Route 315 on the west side, the I-70/71 split on the south side and I-71 on the east.
 Due to its central location within Ohio and abundance of outbound roadways, nearly all of the state's destinations are within a two- or three-hour drive of Columbus.

 The Columbus riverfront hosts several bridges.
 The Discovery Bridge connects downtown to Franklinton across Broad Street.
 The bridge opened in 1992, replacing a 1921 concrete arch bridge; the first bridge at the site was built in 1816.
 The 700 ft Main Street Bridge opened on July 30, 2010.
 The bridge has three lanes for vehicular traffic (one westbound and two eastbound) and another separated lane for pedestrians and bikes.
 The Rich Street Bridge opened in July 2012 adjacent to the Main Street Bridge, connecting Rich Street on the east side of the river with Town Street on the west.
 The Lane Avenue Bridge is a cable-stayed bridge that opened on November 14, 2003, in the University District.
-The bridge spans the Olentangy River with three lanes of traffic each way.